PortiESP/GraphVizz/docs/dev-notes.md

       - `title`: The title of the example.
       - `description`: A brief description of the example.
       - `thumbnail`: A JSX element that renders the thumbnail of the example

+# Routes

+The project uses the `react-router-dom` library to manage the routes.
+The routes are defined in the `App.js` file.

+The header of the application is shared among all the pages.

+## Add a new route

+To add a new route we need to follow these steps:

+1. Create a new component in the `/src/components` folder.
+2. Add a new key to the `ROUTES` array in the `App.jsx` file.
+   - The key will be the path of the route.
+   - The value will be the component that will be rendered when the route is accessed.